glenndingli/Deep_Vision_Report/deeplabv3.md

 ### Feature Fusion
 We also designed another fusion structure, which has separate backbones for RGB input and thermal input.
 The network concatenates feature maps out from two backbone networks and then put the result into ASPP layers.
 The network structure has been shown in previous section.
 As thermal images only has one channel, to reduce the number of parameters, we tried simpler backbone networks.
 Similar to Input Fusion, we applied weighted loss as well.

+We clarify that we adapted the code of implementation of DeepLabV3 from Git Repo [https://github.com/ximimiao/deeplabv3-Tensorflow.git](https://github.com/ximimiao/deeplabv3-Tensorflow.git).

 ## Experiment Results
 The following figures are curves of training loss and mIOU results of RGBT input fusion model without more filters or weighted loss.
 The IOU results on validation set of models with diffenrent settings are all shown in Table 1.